Ten Years After the Fall of Ariadna

 The man looked somewhat curious about her, but the moment she mentioned the temple, his face lit up.
 “The temple?
 Then, you’re… you’re a priestess?”
 He took off his hat.
 “Please miss, my wagon is yours.
 I’m glad you made it as far as Pantaglin!”

 She smiled at him and his daughter.
 “I am as well,” Ari said as she climbed into the wagon.
-She was – if not for the reason the farmer thought.
+It was true, she was… if not for the reason the farmer thought.

-Yes, it would be best if she could avoid being seen as a priestess at all – but she didn’t think that was going to be an option here.
+Yes, it would be best if she could avoid being seen as the High Priestess at all… but she didn’t think that was going to be an option here.

 After the Empire had collapsed nearly a mortal lifetime ago, Imperial law had stopped meaning much.
 The Emperor technically forbade slavery, executions unless performed by an Imperial Justicar, warfare between the cities or the temples, and dozens of other crimes, but it no longer had to means to enforce those dictates much beyond its own city borders.
 Mad Emperor Tibalt had spent the coffers dry, and without the gold to pay his armies had lost the ability to tax more.
 Perhaps beneath a just Emperor, most of the cities would have stayed, would have accepted the letters of credit, but Tibalt had been a violent madman prone to fits of rage.
 Dozens of cities already unhappy with Imperial rule had seceded from the Empire within months, and more followed in the years to come.
 With every city he tried to hold onto, Tibalt – and his brother after he overthrew the madman – the Empire only lost more of its precious resources, until it found itself in its current sorry state.

-She had just wandered for most of the last decade, following her whims and trusting her luck – but when she had heard of a new temple being founded in her name in Pantaglin, her blood had run cold.
+She had just wandered for most of the last decade, following her whims and trusting her luck… but when she had heard of a new temple being founded in her name in Pantaglin, her blood had run cold.
 She almost couldn’t believe it, but it made a certain kind of sense – she had certainly sent as many priestesses as she could closer to the Raegis because if they could make it there, they should be safe.
 One of Karn’s Inquisitors would have to be bold indeed to go after them there.
-Founding her new temple in the Imperial capital would be safest, but since it was forbidden to build a temple to any god in the Imperial capital one of the nearby cities would be the safest place, and it would expand the area of “safe” territory for worshipers of Ariadna.
+Founding her new temple in the Imperial capital would be safest, but since it was forbidden to build a temple to any god in the Imperial capital one of the nearby cities would be the safest place.
+In theory, it would expand the area of “safe” territory for worshipers of Ariadna.
+In theory, it made sense.

 Except that Ari was dreadfully sure that the priestess who had founded the temple had miscalculated.
-Karn couldn’t afford to let his sister get a foothold back towards divinity, and Jaras would naturally assume that the Archpriestess he hunted was behind its creation.
-They would come after it with everything they had – if she was going to save the well-meaning followers who had made this place, she needed to get there before Jaras walked in with another army.
+Karn, by now, surely suspected that she lived if he didn’t know, and he couldn’t afford to let his sister get a foothold back towards divinity.
+Jaras, for his part, would naturally assume that the High Priestess he hunted was behind its creation.
+They would come after it with everything they had.
+If she was going to save the well-meaning followers who had made this place, she needed to get to them before Jaras walked in with another army.

 But he hadn’t gotten here yet.

 The temple was a fairly plain building, clearly one that had been built for another purpose and purchased.
 If Ariadna had to guess, perhaps it had been an auditorium, or perhaps a bank – nice enough, but not built for worship.
-She watched as people came and went, observing and going back and forth on whether or not she should wear her mask when she approached – would the priestess listen to her if she approached her as just Ari?
-Would she need to pretend to be the high priestess?
+She watched as people came and went, observing and going back and forth on whether or not she should wear her mask when she approached – would whichever priestess was in charge here listen to her if she approached her as just a woman?
+Would she need to pretend to be the High Priestess?

 Sighing, Ari began to dig into her pack, finding the false pouch and pulling out the golden mask she had stolen long ago.
-It was scratched and tarnished now, despite her work cleaning it, but Ari had earned every scratch through hard lessons, learning to be human, escaping from her brother’s minions at every turn.
+It was scratched and tarnished now, despite her work cleaning it, but Ari had earned every scratch through hard lessons… learning to be human, escaping from her brother’s minions at every turn.
 She would no more replace it now than she would her own face.
-Slipping the mask’s band beneath her hair, she pulled it down to cover her features, hiding her.
+Slipping the mask’s band beneath her hair, she pulled it down to cover her features, hiding herself behind the golden face.

 Then she walked up to the temple, pulling her hood off her head entirely.